filecoin-project/specs/content/systems/filecoin_markets/storage_market/_index.md

 # Discovery

 Discovery is the client process of identifying storage providers (i.e. a miner) who (subject to agreement on the deal's terms) are offering to store the client's data.
-There are many ways in which a client can use to identify a provider to store their data.
+There are many ways which a client can use to identify a provider to store their data.
 The list below outlines the minimum discovery services a filecoin implementation MUST provide.
 As the network evolves, third parties may build systems that supplement or enhance these services.

 Discovery involves identifying providers and determining their current `StorageAsk`.
 The steps are as follows:
 1. A client queries the chain to retrieve a list of Storage Miner Actors who have registerd as miners with the StoragePowerActor.